solar-ml/aws-emr-msk/proposed_solution.md

 ## Algorithm description

 1. The first script `ingest_data.py` consumes the batch data from the Kafka topic for 24 hours of the previous day using PySpark.
-We use the `startingTimestamp` and `endingTimestamp` Spark Kafka consumer parameters to filter out the timestamps we need.
+We use the `startingTimestamp` and `endingTimestamp` Spark Kafka consumer parameters to filter out messages based on requirement we have.

-2. Next, wavelet signal processing, the Continuous Wavelet Transform (CWT), is applied to each of the 4 time series on a per-device basis, using the Morlet mother wavelet with a scale of 64, and then the 2D scalograms are stacked like channels of a color image, making them suitable for feeding into a CNN with LeNet-5 architecture for 64x64 pixel images.
+2. Next, Continuous Wavelet Transform signal processing applied to each of the 4 time series on a per-device basis using the Morlet mother wavelet with a scale of 64.
+Resulting 2D scalograms are stacked like channels of a color image, making them suitable for feeding into a CNN with LeNet-5 architecture for 64x64 pixel images.

 3. It then stores the processed data in a parquet file in the `silver` staging bucket.
 The Kafka bootstrap server and port, and the location of the silver bucket are obtained from the arguments provided by calling the lambda function.